Cathedral Rock Weddings and Elopements in Sedona, Arizona

 • Hiking poles (optional, but very useful coming down the slick rock)

-Thursday- Sunday: There is now a year-round shuttle system in place to help the neighborhood with traffic and parking issues.
-This means there is no parking available at the trailhead during hours the shuttle is running.
+Thursday- Sunday (and during peak tourist times like spring break): There is a year-round shuttle system in place to help the neighborhood with traffic and parking issues.
+This means there is no parking available at the trailhead during the hours the shuttle is running.
 If you want a sunset session, you will either have to take a connector trail with a longer hike, plan for Monday- Wednesday, or arrange a pickup after the shuttles have stopped running.
 For current shuttle schedules, visit Sedona Shuttle.

-I highly recommend September through the end of April are generally going to be the best months to elope at Cathedral Rock.
-January and early February can sometimes come with cold weather leaving ice and snow patches along the shaded areas, so extra precautions are required.
-The summer has many days reaching into the high 90s and over 100F, along with unpredictable monsoon storms, making flexibility a must.
+I highly recommend September through May.
+These are generally going to be the best months to elope at Cathedral Rock.
+January and early February can sometimes come with cold weather, leaving ice and snow patches along the shaded areas, so extra precautions are required.
+The summer has many days reaching into the high 90s and over 100°F, along with unpredictable monsoon storms, making flexibility a must.

 9 Comments